CPU Cache Lines: The Unit of Memory Transfer

 - Align Data Structures: Respect cache line boundaries

-- Avoid False Sharing: Pad shared data structures
+- Avoid False Sharing: Pad shared data structures to 64 bytes

 - Profile Real Workloads: Cache behavior varies by data